-It's normal and common for children to breastfeed to sleep.
-However, many parents are told that breastfeeding a baby to sleep is bad for their teeth.
+It's normal and common for children to breastfeed to sleep and to breastfeed through the night.
+However, many parents are told this is bad for their teeth.

 There are two main reasons for this opinion: